NoahJpg/Music-Organizer/README.md

 ## Description

-_This application will prompt the user to enter if they'd like to add Bread or Pastry to Cart then how many to add to Cart.
-It will then give the prompt an option to add more as a yes or no._
+_This application will prompt the user to enter records they have, and the artist that made that record._
-_If the user is done adding items to the cart, the program will display their cart and a Cart Total._
+_It will then store the record in a list that you can click on to see the name of the artist._
+_User can navigate between pages to see the whole list of records, and the artists_

 ## Setup/Installation Requirements

 * _Install .Net 6 SDK:_
 * [OS X and Windows Instructions](https://www.learnhowtoprogram.com/c-and-net/getting-started-with-c/installing-c-and-net)
 * _Clone this repo to a local directory_
-* _Using Terminal on OS X or PowerShell on Windows navigate to the top directory that this repo was cloned to (YourPath/PierresBakery.Solution):_
+* _Using Terminal on OS X or PowerShell on Windows navigate to the top directory that this repo was cloned to (YourPath/Music-Organizer.Solutions):_
 * _Confirm all business logic tests pass with MSTest by running commands (not including the dollar symbol):_
-* _$ dotnet restore ./PierresBakery.Tests_
+* _$ dotnet restore ./MusicOrganizer.Tests_
-* _$ dotnet test ./PierresBakery.Tests_
+* _$ dotnet test ./MusicOrganizer.Tests_
 * _Then run the program with command :_
-* _$ dotnet run --project PierresBakery_
+* _$ dotnet run --project MusicOrganizer_

 ## Known Bugs